elliotclowes/learnt.me/Food & Drink/Ingredients/Mutton.md

-I remember being shocked to find out that mutton is the name for the meat from a  [[lamb]] that's older than 2 years old.
+I remember being shocked to find out that mutton is the name for the meat from a  [[Lamb]] that's older than 2 years old.
 Because I suddenly realised that I'd never eaten a lamb that was older than that.
 Such a short life.
 Eating meat is immoral.

 Actually, I *thought* mutton was any lamb that was over 1 years old before I had a quick Google before writing this entry.
 Apparently there's a type of lamb meat called [[hogget]] that is for a lamb that was slaughtered between the age of 1 and 2.
 I'd never heard of it before.